Low-Carb Foods – What to Eat

 Instead of potatoes, rice and pasta

 There are many ways to replace potatoes, pasta and rice that result in far fewer carbs.
-Below are four of the most popular options, find all of them on the low-carb side dishes page.
+Here are four of the most popular options.

 Other simple sides